 Fire Service Culture: UNCOVERED

-Chiefs Brolund and Carlisle will lead an interactive discovery session that explores the good, the bad, and the ugly about the Fire Servicesí organizational culture.
-Drawing upon research and personal experiences Brolund and Carlisle will examine the positives of how we are as a fire service and identify areas where we may want to create change.
-Regardless if you are a volunteer, composite, or career service this session it is hoped that this session will reveal some deeply held ideals about the BC Fire Service and opportunities for change.
+Chief Wilde will lead an interactive discovery session that explores the good, the bad, and the ugly about the Fire Services’ organizational culture.
+Drawing upon research and personal experiences Wilde will examine the positives of how we are as a fire service and identify areas where we may want to create change.
+Regardless if you are a volunteer, composite, or career service it is hoped that this session will reveal some deeply held ideals about the BC Fire Service and opportunities for change.